What Is Bitcoin?

 2015 – 2016:

 The value of one Bitcoin climbs back up to $770 by June 2016.
-Ethereum, one of Bitcoin’s most successful successors and the second largest cryptocurrency by market capitalization, is released.
+Ethereum, one of Bitcoin’s most successful successors and the second-largest cryptocurrency by market capitalisation, is released.

 The price of Bitcoin spikes as demand soars and climbs from less than $1000 to almost $20,000 by the end of the year.